-The Tortoise, like the elephant, ox, ram, goat, ass, serpent, fish, was an object of pious veneration.
+THE Tortoise, like the elephant, ox, ram, goat, ass, serpent, fish, was an object of pious veneration.
 In the Hindu mythos, the tortoise was the form taken by Vishnu in his second Avatar-Incarnation.
 The statue of the celestial Venus stands with one foot on the tortoise.
 Resemblances in form, similitudes in type, constituting as they did in the Hindu mind the highest power of expression, logic was found in comparisons.
-We can understand how the tortoise came to be regarded as sacred to Venus.
-It represents, by the extended head and neck, the acting linga-virile member, a sustainer of creation, a symbol of regeneration, a renewer of life, a supporter of the world, a type of omnipotence, and pointing to immortal felicity.
+A glance at Fig. 11 enables us to understand how the tortoise came to be regarded as sacred to Venus.
+It represents, by the extended head and neck, the act ing linga-virile member, a sustainer of creation, a symbol of regeneration, a renewer of life, a supporter of the world, a type of omnipotence, and pointing to immortal felicity.